This easy shrimp stir-fry is ready in about 20 minutes. It's the ultimate weeknight dinner - quick, easy to make, and delicious.

 Instructions

-- Prepare the sauce: In a small bowl, whisk the soy sauce, cornstarch, garlic, ginger, and red pepper flakes.
+- Prepare the sauce: In a small bowl, whisk together the soy sauce, water, sriracha, honey, and cornstarch.
+Set aside.

-- Lower the heat to medium.
-Give the sauce another stir, then add it to the skillet.
-Cook, stirring, until the sauce thickens, about 1 minute.
+- Reduce the heat to medium.
+Add the shrimp back to the skillet.
+Give the sauce a quick stir, then add it to the skillet.
+Continue to cook, stirring, until the sauce has thickened and the shrimp and vegetables are coated, about 2 more minutes.

 Notes

 - The best way to vary this recipe is to use different vegetables.
-You can use about one pound of any sturdy vegetable, fresh or frozen, such as green beans, sliced bell peppers, or snow peas.
+You can use about one pound of any sturdy vegetable, including green beans, sliced carrots, and asparagus.

-- You can keep the leftovers in the fridge, in an airtight container, for up to three days.
-Reheat them gently, covered, in the microwave at 50% power.
+- You can keep the leftovers in an airtight container in the fridge for up to three days.
+Reheat them covered in the microwave at 50% power.
 I don't recommend freezing the leftovers.

 Nutrition per Serving